 |E-mobility Testing||Sound Power||Bridge Monitoring|

 |Road Load / Durability||Reverb Time RT60|

 |Rocket Launching||Rotor Balancing|

 |Human Body Vibration|

-In terms of external time sync, the latest iteration is the PTP synchronization is available for SIRIUS XHS systems, which is extremely precise and accurate.
+In terms of external time sync, the latest iteration is the PTP synchronization available for the SIRIUS XHS systems.
+PTP synchronization is extremely precise and accurate.

 DewesoftX 2020 DAQ software supports fast streaming of data to either a built-in or external host computer.
 The latest DAQ hardware is the SIRIUS XHS, which can stream 8 channels at 15 MS/s per channel continuously to the host over USB 3.0.

 Dewesoft can also stream real-time data at a lower rate to EtherCAT masters in a wide range of industrial, automotive, and aerospace applications.
 This brings the two worlds of high-speed DAQ and fully deterministic control systems.
 Engineers can have the best of both kinds of systems in one, reducing cost and increasing data fidelity.

 Dewesoft introduced math functions in the early years, and these have only grown in number and power over time.
 There is a broad range of built-in math functions as well as a freely configurable math channel engine that allows engineers to create thousands of functions without any programming.